What is HPV?

 • Community health centres

-School aged kids can receive the vaccine through school-based immunization programs.
+School aged kids can get vaccinated through school-based immunization programs.
 If you’ve missed a school-based immunization program, you can still get vaccinated.

 • Call 811